aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-comments/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-comments-ProcessComments-1.java" >}}

 When launched, the sample displays the following results.
-First it lists all comments by all authors, then it lists comments by the selected author only.
+First, it lists all comments by all authors, then it lists comments by the selected author only.
 Finally, the code removing all comments.

 |![todo:image_alt_text](http://i.imgur.com/3q61fa2.png)|
 | :- |